phac-nml-phrsd/EPACmodel/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package implements various versions of the Early Pandemic Age-Structured Compartmental (EPAC) model developed by [@wzmli](https://github.com/wzmli) and [@papsti](https://github.com/papsti) at [@phac-nml-phrsd](https://github.com/phac-nml-phrsd) using [`macpan2`](https://github.com/canmod/macpan2) modelling software.
+This package implements various versions of the generic Early Pandemic Age-Structured Compartmental (EPAC) model developed by [@wzmli](https://github.com/wzmli) and [@papsti](https://github.com/papsti) at [@phac-nml-phrsd](https://github.com/phac-nml-phrsd) using [`macpan2`](https://github.com/canmod/macpan2) modelling software.
-**This package is still in development.**

-The goal of this package is to document the iterations of this model, so that they can be pulled into project-specific pipelines to produce modelling outputs.
+The goal of this package is to document the certain iterations of this model, so that they can be pulled into project-specific pipelines to produce modelling outputs.